punit-kulal/Library/README.md

   Give information about new books

 The project uses PHP  & MYSQL for backend.
-HTML5, Bootstrap and JS for front end.
+HTML5, Bootstrap(CSS) and JS for a responsive web interface.